 The Republic of Moldova is a landlocked state in Eastern Europe located between Romania to the west and Ukraine to the north, east, and south.
 It declared itself an independent state with the same boundaries as the Moldavian Soviet Socialist Republic in 1991 as part of the dissolution of the Soviet Union.

 We continue to communicate with and encourage the Chapmans as their ministries evolve.
 The Moldovan camp and Bible Institute are now connected to University Divine Grace , a Christian university in Moldova.
 WordWalk continues to consult on the strategies these kinds of partnerships require, as God leads the Chapmans into expanding their ministry network from Eastern Europe [Moldova] to Southern Africa [Malawi] and now to Central Asia [Kyrgyzstan].
-Their energy is now focused in establishing pastoral mentorships for UDG scholarship graduates returning to their home countries.
+Their energies now include a focus on guiding UDG scholarship graduates into pastoral mentorships and through the establishment of supporting ministries as they return to their home countries.